martinring/thesis/src/2-Pre-Deployment.md

 The analysis of SystemC designs is a complex task that is a research field on its own.
-Embedding SystemC into a change managed workflow is thus a non-trivial task as a various C++ dialects need to be supported, each tied to compilers that generate an optimized binary version of the design to be run that is stripped of all non-essential meta information.
+Embedding SystemC into a change managed workflow is thus a non-trivial task as a various C++ dialects need to be supported, each tied to compilers that generate an optimised binary version of the design to be run that is stripped of all non-essential meta information.
 Different approaches to extract the given information include parsing the source code [@Fey2004;@Karlsruhe2012;@Castillo2007;@Brandolese2006;@Berner2005]